The Risks of Using DIY Deeds to Transfer Property

 Using a trust instead of a quitclaim deed can protect your property and offer several benefits.
 A trust allows you to keep control of the property during your lifetime while providing a smooth transfer to your heirs after your death.
 Unlike a quitclaim deed, a trust helps you avoid probate, protect your property from creditors, and minimize tax liabilities for your loved ones.

 For example, placing your home in a trust can result in a “step-up in basis” at your death, which adjusts the property's value to its fair market value.
 This can significantly reduce or even eliminate capital gains taxes when your heirs sell the property.
+Keep in mind that a DIY estate plan is also fraught with issues.

 Protect Your Property and Legacy with Professional Guidance